NBA collective bargaining agreement

-The NBA Collective Bargaining Agreement (CBA) is a contract between the National Basketball Association (the commissioner and the 30 team owners) and the National Basketball Players Association, the players' union, that dictates the rules of player contracts, trades, revenue distribution, the NBA Draft, and the salary cap, among other things.
+The collective bargaining agreement (CBA) of the National Basketball Association (NBA) is a contract between the league (the commissioner and the 30 team owners) and the National Basketball Players Association (NBPA), the players' union, that dictates the rules of player contracts, trades, revenue distribution, the NBA draft, and the salary cap, among other things.
 In June 2005, the NBA's 1999 CBA expired, meaning the League and the players' union had to negotiate a new agreement; in light of the 2004–05 NHL lockout, the two sides quickly came to an agreement, and ratified a new CBA in July 2005.
 This agreement expired following the 2010–11 season, leading to the 2011 NBA lockout.
 A new CBA was ratified in December 2011, ending the lockout.

 Little changed in terms of the salary cap between the 1999 and 2005 versions of the CBA.
 In exchange for agreeing to the controversial player age minimum, the players received a slightly higher percentage of the League's revenues over the course of the new agreement.
 Additionally, the League's maximum salary decreased slightly in comparison to the 1999 CBA.
 Under the 2011 CBA, the players received a lower percentage of league revenues.

 In 2005, players received 57% of the income, and as of the 2016 CBA, they are receiving about 49–51% of revenue.
 At that time, the next CBA discussion was set for ten years to 2017.
 In 2016, the NBA and NBA Players Association met to work on a new CBA, which both sides approved in December of that year.
 This most recent agreement started with the 2017–18 season and runs through 2023–24, with a mutual opt-out after 2022–23.
-Either side had to give notice by December 15, 2022 if their decision was to opt out following 2022-23, but in December, 2022 agreement was reached to extend that deadline to February 8, 2023.
+Either side had to give notice by December 15, 2022, if their decision was to opt out following 2022–23, but in December 2022 agreement was reached to extend that deadline to February 8, 2023.

+By April 26, 2023, the NBA and the NBPA came to an agreement.
+The players voted to ratify this new agreement which would go into effect July 1, 2023, and would last until the 2029–30 season.
 The 2016 CBA funds health insurance for retired players, and increased benefits for current players, including a tuition reimbursement fund co-funded by the union and by the league.